internshiptt22/pychain/README.md

 # pychain
-This is project done using python
+This is project done using python and javascript.
+This is done for my internship.